w3c/wai-curricula/content/content-author/clear-content.md

 * Short Answer Questions &mdash; Ask students what to do when using complex terms.
 Assess how students recall approaches for dealing with complex terms.
 * Practical &mdash; Give students a piece of text containing abbreviations and acronyms and ask them to provide the extended form for each.
 Assess how students provide the extended form for abbreviations and acronyms.
+* Research &mdash; Ask students to research about commonly used complex terms based on audience and context and ask them to provide alternatives for such terms.
+Assess how students understand commonly used complex terms and how they provide alternatives to such terms.

 {% include excol.html type="end" %}